Yufeng0918/spring-learning/README.md

 }
 ```
 #### Dependency Injection
-- Spring use DI to complement denpendencies value injection
+- Spring use DI to complement dependencies value injection
 - @Autowired
-    + find the component based on type
+    + find the component based on class type
+    + if multiple components exists, inject the property based on property name
+    + @Qualifier indicate the component to inject
+    + must inject the value to property, @Autowired(required = false) will not report error if no value to inject
+    + @Primary indicate primary choice if multiple components found

 Class | Layer
 ---|---
 Service | business